 The Facility has several contingency plans in place if it experiences multiple COVID-19 cases.
 For example, the Facility can handle up to two cases within its health services unit.
-But, if the number of cases increases, the Facility is prepared to use F-pod which is currently empty and has 16 cells.
-If necessary, the Facility can also use J-1 and its 48 beds for overflow from F-pod given that J-1 is entirely negative pressured.
+But, if the number of cases increases, the Facility uses J-1 (48 beds) and, if necessary, F-pod which has 16 cells.
+Alternatively, in consultation with RIDOH, the Facility may maintain appropriate cohorts in their particular locations in an effort to limit any spread of the disease.
 The Facility would then assess the situation to determine the most appropriate cohorting and living arrangements depending on the specifics of each detainee's situation (i.e., comorbidities, age, risk factors, etc.)